 Initial consultation appointments are available Monday - Friday, 9am - 5pm.
 They can be booked on the day, or the next day.
 During semester, with increased demand, wait times can increase.

 If you would feel more comfortable speaking with a male or female counsellor, or have particular preferences in your choice of counsellor, see our staff page for more details.
 We will endeavour to place you with someone of your choice, but this may not always be possible.

 At the end of your initial consultation, your counsellor will recommend some support options.
 Some people find that the initial consultation is sufficient for their needs, while others may continue with short-term counselling.

-Return appointments are 50 minutes and are arranged through your counsellor.
+Return appointments are up to 50 minutes and are arranged through your counsellor.
 Majority of students attend between one to four sessions.
 A small number of students may require up to six sessions.

 To find out more about what to expect at your initial consultation or from short-term counselling, see our what to expect from counselling page.